How to become a Diplomatic Service officer

 If you already work in the Civil Service, you can apply to join the Diplomatic Service, depending on your skills and experience.

-It will help if you have some relevant work and life experience, like a proven interest in other countries and culture, international relations or a foreign language.
+It will help when applying for jobs if you have some relevant work and life experience.
+For example, a proven interest in other countries and culture, international relations or a foreign language.

 You can apply directly to employers if you have some of the relevant skills and knowledge needed for this role.

 To join as a diplomatic administrative officer you'll usually need 5 GCSEs at grades 9 to 4 (A* to C).
 If you apply to become an operational or policy officer, you'll usually need A levels or equivalent qualifications.

 You can find out more about entry to these roles from the Foreign, Commonwealth and Development Office.

 If you're a graduate with at least a lower second class degree, you can apply to the Diplomatic Service Fast Stream programme, which leads to senior management posts in the service.